DevExpress-Examples/out-of-maintenance-winforms-dashboard-linked-interactivity/Readme.md

+# How to: Synchronize Master Filter and Drill Down Actions Between Dashboards

 This example demonstrates how to synchronize Master Filter and Drill-Down actions between different dashboards.

 The main form contains the [Dashboard Designer](https://docs.devexpress.com/Dashboard/DevExpress.DashboardWin.DashboardDesigner) control.
 The _Show Child Form_ command in the _Example_ group on the _Home_ tab invokes a child form with a [Dashboard Viewer](https://docs.devexpress.com/Dashboard/DevExpress.DashboardWin.DashboardViewer) control.